The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 where the subscripts head and tail indicate the position $x$ (or charge $S$) of the two strips at the edge of the cluster, and $S_{\rm center} = (S_{\rm CL} - S_{\rm tail} - S_{\rm head}) / ({\rm size}- 2)$, with $S_{\rm CL}$ the total charge of the cluster.
 The position uncertainty is computed as:

 with $sn = \frac{S_{\rm center}}{\snrADJ N_{\rm CL}}$.

-Simulation studies have shown that the cluster position uncertainty computation does not return pulls with a unit width.
-To take this deficiency into account, the cluster position uncertainty is corrected by a scale factor that depends on the sensor type, side, and the number of strips in the cluster (1,2, $>2$), listed in table~\ref{tab:clusterErr}.
+Simulation studies have shown that using the calculated uncertainty the cluster position residual pulls do not have unit width as expected.
+To take this discrepancy into account, the cluster position uncertainty is corrected by a scale factor that depends on the sensor type, side, and the number of strips in the cluster (1,2, $>2$), listed in table~\ref{tab:clusterErr}.
 These scale factors $s_{\rm err}$ are computed using simulation by requiring that 68\% of the pull is found within $1\sigma$ with respect to the median of the distribution.
 The corrected uncertainty provided to tracking $\overline{\Delta x} _{\rm CL}$ is therefore:

-The cluster position resolution has been estimated using simulated di-muon events, based on the same analysis as for data explained in section~\ref{sec:C7_resolution}, and it is reported as a function of the track incident angle in figure~\ref{fig:C4_clusterResol}.
+The cluster position resolution was estimated using simulated di-muon events, based on the same analysis as for data explained in section~\ref{sec:C7_resolution}, and it is reported as a function of the track incident angle in figure~\ref{fig:C4_clusterResol}.
 The observed resolution has the expected shape as a function of the angle, showing a minimum at the incident angle for which the projection of the track along the direction perpendicular to the strips on the detector plane corresponds to two strip pitches.
-Given the various sensor pitches with one floating strip, the minimum is expected at 4 (7) degrees for the u/P side and at 14 (21) degrees on the v/N side, for layer 3 (4, 5, 6).
-Considering the various sensor pitches with the floating strip (table~\ref{tab:sensor_geo}), the expected digital resolution for perpendicular track is 7 (11) \mum on the u/P side and 23 (35) \mum on the v/N side for layer 3 (4,5,6), similar to the measured resolutions.
-The method tends to overestimate the resolution up to 2~$\mu$m, depending on the incident angle, as observed during its validation using the true information available for simulated events.
+Given the various sensor pitches with one floating strip (table~\ref{tab:sensor_geo}), the minimum is expected at 4 (7) degrees for the u/P side and at 14 (21) degrees on the v/N side, for layer 3 (4, 5, 6).
+The expected digital resolution for perpendicular track is \qty{7}{\um} (\qty{11}{\um}) on u/P side and \qty{23}{\um} (\qty{35}{\um}) on v/N side for layer 3 (4,5,6), similar to the measured resolutions.
+The method tends to overestimate the resolution by up to \qty{2}{\um}, depending on the incident angle, as observed during the validation using the true information available for simulated events.

-{} Since we do not consider masked strips in forming a cluster, the latter can be split in two because of a masked strip in the middle.
-Given that the number of masked strips is stably below 1\%, we do not consider it critical to take into them account in clustering.
-In case we have a masked APV chip, we do create a {\it fake} cluster positioned in the middle of the region read by the disabled APV in order to use the information provided by the clusters on the opposite side.
+{} Since masked strips are not considered when forming a cluster, they can cause a cluster to be split in two by a masked strip in the middle.
+Given that the number of masked strips is stably below 1\%, it is not critical to take into them account in clustering.
+In case an entire APV chip is masked, a {\it fake} cluster positioned in the middle of the region read by the disabled APV is created in order to use the information provided by the clusters on the opposite side.